San Diego street sign

 Fortunately, many renters are able to be a little more flexible about where they live, since they aren’t making a long-term investment.
 By widening your search and looking at neighborhoods outside of the city, you may experience more luck.

-What San Diego Buyers Can Expect from the Housing Market
+What San Diego Buyers Can Expect

 That said, it isn’t impossible to buy a house in San Diego.
 Buyers who are willing to take their time and stay patient still have a shot at finding a house they love in or near San Diego.
 The key is making sure that you have a fall-back plan for the next year or so, which could mean committing to a rental or to the house you were hoping to sell.

-What San Diego Sellers Can Expect from the Housing Market
+What San Diego Sellers Can Expect

 Just last year, we would have said that things are looking great for San Diego sellers.
-With so much competition amongst buyers, sellers were seeing their houses go from listed to sold in a matter of days or weeks, and often above asking price.
+With so much competition amongst buyers, sellers were seeing their houses go from listed to sold in a matter of days or weeks, and often above the asking price.

-We expect that sellers will still have luck finding the right buyer in a reaonsable amount of time.
+We expect that sellers will still have luck finding the right buyer in a reasonable amount of time.
 However, that flurry of high-priced sales will start to slow down as interest rates climb and make it more difficult for buyers to secure financing.

-What San Diego Renters Can Expect from the Housing Market
+What San Diego Renters Can Expect

 Still, renters may have to make a few sacrifices to secure an apartment this year.
 For example, they may need to downsize to account for the increase in rent.
 They may also have to forgo things like walkable or quick commutes, opting to live farther away from popular areas that tend to have the lowest inventory.

-Tips for Navigating the 2022 San Diego Housing Market
+Tips for Navigating the 2023 San Diego Housing Market

 We know what you’re thinking: this isn’t the news you were hoping for.
-On the bright side, these tumutuous conditions aren’t designed to last more than a few years.
+On the bright side, these tumultuous conditions aren’t designed to last more than a few years.
 Still, that doesn’t solve your immediate issue of needing San Diego housing this year.

 Assess Your Savings Account